bryanfks-dev/Steam-Reviews-Scrapper/README.md

 ## Pre-start

-Before starting, please make sure properties inside app.properties file.
+Before starting, please make sure all properties inside app.properties file are correct.

 The app.properties file contains several properties, such as: